-SCF and COS are used in this example where a .zip file you uploaded to COS needs to be decompressed and the zip package name needs to be returned to COS as the folder name.
+This scenario involves the use of SCF and COS.
+Assume that you want to unzip (decompress) a ZIP file uploaded to COS, and upload the unzipped file back to COS using the same file name.
 You can extend the sample code to do more things such as decompressing files in other formats.

-As the temporary storage space allocated by SCF for each execution is currently 512 MB, it is recommended to keep the size of a single zip package below 300 MB and size of a single extracted file below 200 MB.
+As the temporary storage capacity allocated by SCF for each execution is currently 512 MB, it is recommended to keep the size of a single ZIP file below 300 MB and the size of a single decompressed file below 200 MB.

 - Log in to the COS Console.

-- Create a destination bucket to store the extracted files, name it "unzip", select Beijing for its region, and select Private read/write for its access permission.
+- Create a destination bucket to store the decompressed files, name it "unzip", select Beijing for its region, and select Private Read/Write for its access permission.

 - Select Beijing region and click Create to enter the function creating page.

-- Configure information and click Next.
-Go to the function configuration page, keep the default configuration, and click Completed to complete the function creation.
+- Click Next to enter the function configuration page.
+Keep the default configuration, and click Completed to complete the function creation.

-- Click Function Code.
-In this function, you need to modify the following parameters according to the comments in the function code editor.
-After the modification is completed, click Save.
+- Click Function Code, and modify the following parameters in the function code editor as per the comments.
+Once completed, click Save.

-- Click Function Configuration and change the timeout period of the function to 100 seconds.
-Finally click【Save】.
+- Click Function Configuration, change the timeout period of the function to 100 seconds, and click Save.
 In actual executions, if the function times out, you can increase the timeout period as needed.

 - Create the function as instructed in the above steps.

-- Select Trigger Method>Add Trigger to add a COS trigger for the function and configure the following items.
-After configuring the following information, Click Save.
+- Select Trigger Method>Add Trigger to add a COS trigger for the function, configure the following items, and click Save.

-- Event Type: Select "All creation events" and keep the default values for other parameters.
+- Event Type: select "All creation events".
+Keep the default values for other parameters.